 Before we even start, if you’ve already tried this recipe and are having trouble getting your sourdough starter to the “very-active” stage, or if your loaves aren’t rising well, or if they’re too dense, you can skip to the Troubleshooting tips below… scroll waaaay down.
 If you’re new to this page, start right here with this post about sourdough starter. –Jeff

-The recipe that excites us most in our latest book, The New Healthy Bread in Five Minutes a Day, is the easy Sourdough Starter.
-We’re admitted baking geeks, so spending hours on a recipe can be exciting to us, but we know this concept sounds like work to some and just terrifies others.
-That’s why we set out to write these books in the first place, being able to compel busy people to bake bread at home has been our mission.
-Now you can also create a sourdough starter (in French, levain); easily, without fear and without dedicating your whole day to the project.
+This sourdough starter recipe appears in The New Healthy Bread in Five Minutes a Day–and also in The Best of Artisan Bread in Five Minutes a Day.
+You can create sourdough starter (in French, levain) easily and without dedicating your whole day to the project.
 In fact, it only takes a few minutes a day to get your starter up and running.
-It really is that easy, but it takes several days to get your starter strong enough to actually use in a batch of bread.
-Until it is ready to go, you can always bake any of the other yeast filled recipes in our books.
+It really is that easy, but it takes several days to “strengthen” your starter enough to actually use it to rise a batch of bread.

 All you need to make your sourdough starter is flour, water and a container to keep it in.
 Nothing special or fancy.
-Just make sure the container can hold at least two quarts of starter.
+Just make sure the container can hold at least two quarts.
 You’ll see some Baking Bloopers below of what happens if your container is too small.

 Once you have created your starter you can use it to bake beautiful loaves, with or without added yeast.
 The flavor is incredible and you will still be making a large batch of dough and storing it for up to a week, so you will do the work on one day for many loaves.